-Most of us have a kichen of some sort, right?
+Most of us have a kitchen of some sort, right?
 Well, you can use your kitchen to teach your kids science every day.
 I don’t mean lecturing them, making notes and doing experiments that have to be written up.
-Just talk to them, constantly, about what is going on right in font of them, all the time.
+Just talk to them, constantly, about what is going on right in front of them, all the time.
 Sometimes maybe buy them a few props and science kits, you can find some great home science resources in this post, but much learning comes from every-day chatter.
 I’ve found that it is the quickest and best way to get all sorts of useful knowledge cemented in those little heads.

 The Chemistry of Cooking Eggs and Other Cool Kitchen Science

 So, arm yourself with a bit of background and a few cool tricks and lets get the science started, here are a few ideas:

 Physical changes are concerned with energy and states of matter, no new substance is produced.
 Physical changes can be caused by forces, motion, temperature or pressure.
 Water may become ice but it is still H2O even though it looks different, it has simply changed states.
 Physical changes can be reversed (in theory).